|ZFIN ID: ZDB-PUB-030728-16|

 |Registered Authors:||Cui, Zongbin, Hackett, Perry B., Kaufman, Christopher|

 Cui, Z., Yang, Y., Kaufman, C.D., Agalliu, D., and Hackett, P.B.
 (2003) RecA-mediated, targeted mutagenesis in zebrafish.
-Mar.
-Biotechnol..
+Marine biotechnology (New York, N.Y.).
 5(2):174-184.

-We have evaluated the efficacy of RecA, a prokaryotic protein involved with homologous recombination, to direct site-specific mutagenesis in zebrafish embryos.
+ABSTRACTWe have evaluated the efficacy of RecA, a prokaryotic protein involved with homologous recombination, to direct site-specific mutagenesis in zebrafish embryos.
 For this we coinjected a vector containing a mutated enhanced green fluorescent protein (EGFP) gene plus 236-nucleotide corrective single-stranded DNAs coated with RecA into 1-cell zebrafish embryos.
 Twenty-hours after fertilization, about 5% to 20% of injected embryos showed EGFP expression in 1 or more cells when RecA-coated corrective DNAs were used, but not when RecA was omitted.
 Mutated EGFP genes with 1-bp insertions or deletions were inefficiently activated, whereas those with 7-bp insertions were activated about 4-fold more efficiently.
 RecA-coated template strand had a higher efficiency than its complementary strand in activation of EGFP expression.
 Prior irradiation of the embryos with UV light enhanced RecA-mediated restoration of gene activity, suggesting that the effects we observed were augmented by one or more factors of zebrafish DNA repair systems.